← All guides

 Friends group (enthusiastic): £10–£20 per person

 Whatever you set, make it the same for everyone.
 Equal stake, equal chance.
+Charging different amounts for the same draw creates disputes even among friends.

 Point scoring (if you use it)